Adaptive reuse: Architect's contract

 In most adaptive reuse projects, it is the architect who is the leader with the imagination of how an abandoned warehouse can become an office building or an abandoned hospital a condominium.
-Since the architect has a deep involvement in the success of a project, he must perform his work under a clearly defined contract.
+Since the architect has a deep involvement in the success of a project, they must perform their work under a clearly defined contract.
 Under this contract, the architect and the owner are under the obligation of the contract and must abide by it.
 Progress of design, site visits and evaluation are some of the basic actions that the architect performs under this contract.
 There are different types of contracts, ranging from a fixed fee contract, percentage of construction cost contract and fee plus expenses contract.
 All stakeholders may collectively decide on the most suitable type of contract for the project.

 Detailed study of structure

 Before the architect and engineer begin the final designing for the building, they make a thorough structural, mechanical and architectural survey of the existing building.